 - Be consistent.
 Intermittently giving in is a very strong way to reinforce undesirable behavior.

 Will my child hate me?
-Am I hurting her?
+Does sleep training hurt my child?

 There is no evidence to suggest that sleep training causes any damage to children, and lots of evidence that it helps– that children and adults are both happier and better adjusted after sleep training.
 This is touched on in the AASM article below.
 Dr. Mindell noted in her presentation that she is publishing a review of 35 studies which showed no significant evidence of harm.
 Over at Science Of Mom, there is a great review of this science as well.